Bookkeeping Examples for Small Business and Students

 Accumulated Depreciation B/S 200.00

-The balance sheet at the end of the second year would show:
+The balance sheet at the end of the first year would show:

 Balance Sheet